Being on duty during the holidays can put your spirit down. However, as a nurse, you should consider how your actions will affect your patients.

 To help you get started, here are some simple ways to make your patients smile during holidays:

-1Wear your best smile
+2Wear your best smile

 A genuine smile can go a long way when brightening up someone’s day.
 Whatever the situation, try your best to smile in front of your patients.
-Smiling is contagious; when someone approaches you with a great smile, you just can’t help but to smile back.
-It lightens up the atmosphere especially during stressful situations.
+Smiling is contagious; when someone approaches you with a great smile, you just can’t help but smile back.
+It lightens up the atmosphere, especially during stressful situations.

-2Make simple decorations at your station
+3Make simple decorations at your station

-Let the spirit of the holiday season reflect in your work station.
+Let the spirit of the holiday season reflect in your workstation.
 Decorate the nurse’s station and the hallways with creative holiday ornaments.
 Whenever patients and their relatives see festive decorations around, their mood might feel lighter and better.
 Christmas decorations create a homey and jolly atmosphere everywhere.

 See Also: DIY Christmas Decor Ideas for Nurses

-3Share your treats
+4Share your treats

 Nurses oftentimes receive sweets and other treats as gifts during the holiday season.
 Whenever you can, share these treats with your patients.
-A simple gesture of sharing is usually appreciated by most patients as they can feel that they are also important part of the team.
+A simple gesture of sharing is usually appreciated by most patients as they can feel that they are also an important part of the team.

 5Participate in gatherings